 So, did it make a difference to me health wise?
 It’s difficult to say after only two weeks, but Aloe Vera does regulate the bowel and having been on heavy duty painkillers for over a year now, any help in that area is welcome (sorry, TMI?).
 I did feel more regular.
 My skin seemed to be clearer too and I’ve had a number of comments from people about how well I was looking lately.

-I’ve got a friend who has been drinking the juice for a few months now and she looks amazing, her hair is shiny and her skin radiant, she has also reported the, erm, bowel regularity.
+I’ve got a friend who has been drinking the juice for a few months now.
+She looks amazing, her hair is shiny and her skin radiant, she has also reported the, erm, bowel regularity.

 It’s important to note that Aloe Vera drinks are not suitable if pregnant, lactating or for children under 3.